XAEA-16/Devops-Interview-questions/Devops_interview_Questions README.md

 14. Best practices to write Dockerfile
 15. Can Docker containers communicate with each other
 16. Command to get running containers
-17. How to remove unused containers and **dangling images**
+18. What are dangling images, How to remove unused containers and **dangling images**
-18. What are dangling images
 19. Moving an image to another server without using a registry concept
 20. Difference between **Docker Stop and Docker Kill**
 21. Difference between **Docker Run and Docker Create**